BMeyerKC/MRUTab/store_description.md

 MRU Tab Stack — Lightweight tab manager that auto-moves your most recently used tab to the front or back; supports pinned tabs, tab groups, and keyboard shortcuts.

 ## Full store description
 MRU Tab Stack helps you stay focused by keeping your most recently used tab within easy reach.
 When you switch to a tab, MRU Tab Stack can automatically move it to the front (or back) of the tab strip so you spend less time hunting for it.
-It respects pinned tabs and Chrome tab groups, and works with the keyboard shortcut (Ctrl+Space by default).
+It respects pinned tabs and Chrome tab groups, and works with the keyboard shortcut (Ctrl+Tab by default).

 ### Features
 - Auto-move the most recently used tab to the front or end of the tab strip
 - Works with pinned tabs and Chrome tab groups
 - Customizable delay and ordering in Options
-- Keyboard shortcut support (default: Ctrl+Space)
+- Keyboard shortcut support (default: Ctrl+Tab)
 - Lightweight and privacy-first — no external servers

 ### How it works